 Modernizing the Treaty is a once-in-a-generation opportunity to restore the river’s damaged ecosystem for the people of the Columbia Basin and especially the First Nations and tribes.
 Giving voice to the voiceless – fish and wildlife, and generations unborn – underscores the need to address stewardship and justice principles in reforming river governance.

-In April 2013 CELP and Save Our wild Salmon, with help from the Northwest Fund for the Environment, brought together a coalition of 12 environmental organizations to form the Columbia River Treaty Conservation Caucus.
+In April 2013 CELP and Save Our wild Salmon (SOS), with help from the Northwest Fund for the Environment, brought together a coalition of 12 environmental organizations to form the Columbia River Treaty NGO Treaty Caucus.
 In alliance with the 15 Columbia River Tribes, the Caucus is advocating for an updated Treaty that does the following:

-- Makes restoring the Columbia River’s ecosystem a co-equal Treaty goal with power production and flood control;
+- Makes restoring the Columbia River’s ecosystem a primary purpose of the Treaty, equal with power production and flood control;

-- Takes concrete steps to redress the old Treaty’s injustices to the Columbia Basin’s native people, salmon, and the ecosystem; and
+- Takes real steps to redress the old Treaty’s injustices to the Columbia Basin’s native people, salmon, and the ecosystem; and

 - Provides a framework to help people in the Northwest and British Columbia respond to the unprecedented impacts climate change is detonating in our waters and lives.

 In November, 2013, CELP worked with organizations on both sides of the international border to convene the Columbia River Treaty Round Table in Nelson B.C..
 The Treaty Round Table exists to promote a community of the Columbia by working together and networking across the international boundary.
 Participants in the Round Table include citizens, businesses, and other organizations in Canada and the United States who support modernizing the U.S. – Canada Columbia River Treaty, and who agree to a Statement of Principles.
 Since 2013, the Treaty Round Table has met monthly.